The Bishopric’s Role in the Ward Scouting Program

 - Wood Badge training is an excellent course focusing on leadership skills, and is presented by the local council in a weeklong session or two three-day (“Sunday friendly”) sessions, which include overnight camping.
 This training course is encouraged for ALL Scouting leaders who have completed their required basic training.
 See the 2007 article by Charles W. Dahlquist, a former Young Men general president: “The Importance of Wood Badge Training” (Wood Badge website).

 The Bishopric’s Responsibilities for the Young Men

-There is guidance for bishops and bishopric members regarding their responsibilities concerning Scouting and the Aaronic Priesthood in Handbook 2: Administering the Church, in the LDS Scouting Handbook, and on the Church’s website (www.LDS.org).
+There is guidance for bishops and bishopric members regarding their responsibilities concerning Scouting and the Aaronic Priesthood in Handbook 2: Administering the Church and on the Church’s website (www.LDS.org).

 “Where Scouting is authorized by the Church, quorums may participate in Scouting activities during Mutual.
 Scouting should help young men put into practice the gospel principles they learn on Sunday.

 “Each member of the bishopric oversees the Scouting program for the Aaronic Priesthood quorum he oversees.
 Members of the ward Young Men presidency generally serve as Scout leaders.
 Or the bishopric may call assistant quorum advisers as Scout leaders, with members of the Young Men presidency called to serve as assistant Scout leaders.

 “In each quorum, the bishop usually appoints the quorum president or one of his assistants in the priests quorum to serve as the youth leader of the Scouting program.
 However, he may appoint other young men as youth Scout leaders.

 “Where Scouting is authorized by the Church, young men ages 12 to 13 should be registered.
 Young men ages 14 to 17 should be registered if they are pursuing rank advancements.
 (Changed for current circumstances).